 - Continued deficit of allied professionals (see table below),

-- Abandoning the hitherto doctrine of increasing mental health personnel by training primary care physicians.
+- Abandoning the hitherto doctrine of increasing mental health service-personnel by training primary care physicians.

 Table 1 (created based on data from 2002 survey)

 The following are recent trends in the health sector of Kerala.
 These are directions which are worth emulating for DMHP.

 - The DMHP is understaffed.
 It comprises of a 4-5 member team for a district -while programs like the palliative program for each district has anywhere from 100 -200 staff.
 The Kottayam district palliative program that I am aware of (see training program @Kottayam) has more than hundred community nurses supported by about 7 doctors from the health dept. One feature of the staff remuneration is that only the doctors are permanent staff of the government while all the community nurses are employed on contract – which essentially means less salary, no perks and other benefits and no permanency of tenure.
 It is know that such an arrangement leads to poor staff motivation, translates to poor quality of care and high staff attrition.
 The community nurses of the palliative program have organised themselves and constantly lobbies for change.
 The government has also taken cognizance of it.
 There is a possibility of regularizing this cadre.